sophia-g-ford/Genesys/gui.md

 The data collected by the spectrometer are stored in attributes of the object containing the spectrometer tab.

+## changewavelength

+This callback that is used when the wavelength changes needs some explanation.
+The callback is executed when the user changes the value in the wavelength entry box.
+Unfortunately, it executes this call back with every change, including clearing the box and typing every digit of the wavelength.
+Since the program should adjust the wavelength setting only when a valid wavelength is entered, the callback checks the value in the variable to see if it's large enough to be the wavelength of a visible spectrometer.
+The code is wrapped in a try/except structure to catch the exception that occurs when the box is empty.

+## collect

+The callback responding to the Collect button is divided up into two methods.
+The first sets initial parameters for the data collection, like setting empty lists for times and absorbance, and determining the starting time of the reaction.
+The starting time is then passed to another method that adds data to the times and absorbance lists, calling itself recursively until the duration of the reaction has been passed.
+This division of labor into two methods allows the second method to be called using the *after* method of Tk widgets, to take advantage of the threading inherent in GUI interfaces.
+The main purpose of using the threading is so that the progress bar updates appropriately.
+The *after* method requires as its first argument the number of milliseconds to wait before executing the function specified.
+This number of milliseconds must be an integer, which is why the first argument to the method is specified the way it is.

 # CSV

 The filemanage object contains all the code associated with setting,